Antsohimbondrona

 Antsohimbondrona (also called: Port Saint-Louis) is a municipality in Madagascar.
 It belongs to the district of Ambilobe, which is a part of Diana Region.
+It is situated in the delta of the Mahavavy River into the Indian Ocean.
 According to 2001 census the population of Antsohimbondrona was 32080.

 Antsohimbondrona has a maritime harbour.
 Primary and junior level secondary education are available in town.
 The town provides access to hospital services to its citizens.
 It is also a site of industrial-scale mining.

 The majority (65%) of the population are farmers.
 The most important crop is sugarcane, while other important products are cotton and rice.
 Industry and services provide employment for 13% and 7% of the population, respectively.
 Additionally fishing employs 15% of the population.

 Roads

 The provincial road 20D leads to Antsohimbondrona from Ambilobe.